JamesLi197412/Real-Time-Data-Pipeline/README.md

 1. **WebSocket Client/Server**: Accepts live messages from clients.
 2. **Apache Kafka**: Acts as a high-throughput message broker.
+3. **Apache Flink**: Acts as a High-Throughput Processing Engine
-3. **Amazon S3**: Stores messages durably for batch processing, analytics, or ML workflows.
+4. **Amazon S3**: Stores messages durably for batch processing, analytics, or ML workflows.

 Ideal for use cases like live event tracking, IoT telemetry, log aggregation, and user activity monitoring.